Construction, buildings & infrastructure – innovations for urban transformation

 With our business areas Elevator Technology, Materials Services, Steel Europe, and Components Technology we at thyssenkrupp have our sights set firmly on the future.
 We are working hard to develop innovative products and solutions that will make everyday life easier.

 Passenger transportation in urban areas is an increasingly important issue.
 We have already developed a wide range of solutions in this area, as our TWIN® elevator system shows.
 This is the only elevator system in the world in which two cabs travel independently of each other in the same shaft.
 The technology requires 25 percent less space to transport the same number of passengers.
-In the MULTI cable-free elevator system, several cabs travel in a single shaft – both vertically and horizontally.
-Our service and maintenance solution MAX makes passenger transportation even more reliable and reduces downtimes by up to 50 percent.
+In the MULTI cable-free elevator system, several cabs travel in a single shaft – both vertically and horizontally-, the space saving is even higher cutting by half the elevator footprint in tall buildings.
+Our IoT-based predictive maintenance service solution MAX makes passenger transportation even more reliable and reduces downtimes by up to 50 percent.

 Inspired by modern architecture, which places high demands on aesthetics and functionality, we at thyssenkrupp also develop innovative materials.
 Take for instance our organic coated steels.
 Available in a range of colors, they blend in naturally with their surroundings while offering excellent formability coupled with optimum corrosion protection.
 Suitable for a wide variety of uses, our carbon flat steel PLADUR® opens up new possibilities in exterior and interior design.